shahil5z/ATS-Resume-Scoring-System/README.md

   python run.py
 The application will open in your web browser.

-### Upload Your Resume:
+2. **Upload Your Resume**:
    - Click "Upload Resume" and select your resume file (PDF, DOCX, or TXT)
    - Review the extracted data in the "View Extracted Resume Data" section

-### Provide Job Description:
+3. **Provide Job Description**:
    - Upload a job description file or paste the text directly
    - Review the extracted requirements in the "View Extracted Job Description Data" section

-### Score Your Resume:
+4. **Score Your Resume**:
    - Click "Score Resume" to analyze your resume against the job description
    - Review your overall ATS score and detailed breakdown

-### Review Recommendations:
+5. **Review Recommendations**:
    - Examine the improvement recommendations
    - Focus on high-priority suggestions first

-### Download Report:
+6. **Download Report**:
    - Click "Download Report (PDF)" to save a comprehensive analysis
    - Use this report to track your improvements over time

 ## System Architecture

 The ATS Resume Scoring System consists of several specialized agents working together:

 ### Core Components

-***Resume Processing Agent***
+1. **Resume Processing Agent**
    - Extracts and structures data from resumes
    - Identifies contact information, skills, experience, education, and summary
    - Handles multiple file formats and structures

-***Job Description Analysis Agent***
+2. **Job Description Analysis Agent**
    - Parses job descriptions to identify requirements
    - Extracts required and preferred skills, experience needs, and education requirements
    - Structures unstructured job description text

-***ATS Scoring Agent***
+3. **ATS Scoring Agent**
    - Evaluates resume-job description match across multiple dimensions
    - Provides weighted scoring based on industry standards
    - Calculates confidence intervals for scores

-***Recommendation Engine***
+4. **Recommendation Engine**
    - Generates specific, actionable improvement suggestions
    - Prioritizes recommendations based on impact
    - Provides context-aware advice

-***Visualization Agent***
+5. **Visualization Agent**
    - Creates interactive charts and graphs
    - Generates professional PDF reports
    - Provides visual analysis of skills gaps and benchmarks

 ### Supporting Components

-***Database Integration***
+1. **Database Integration**
    - Stores scoring results and history
    - Supports both SQLite and MongoDB
-Enables session management and result tracking
+   - Enables session management and result tracking

-***RAG (Retrieval-Augmented Generation) System***
+2. **RAG (Retrieval-Augmented Generation) System**
    - Provides enhanced insights using industry benchmarks
    - Offers context-specific recommendations
-- Improves with continued use***
+   - Improves with continued use

-***File Processing Utilities***
+3. **File Processing Utilities**
    - Handles multiple file formats (PDF, DOCX, TXT)
    - Extracts text while preserving structure
    - Cleans and normalizes text for analysis

 ### Technology Stack

-***Frontend***: Streamlit for responsive web interface
+- **Frontend**: Streamlit for responsive web interface
-***NLP***: spaCy for text processing and entity recognition
+- **NLP**: spaCy for text processing and entity recognition
-***File Parsing***: PyPDF2, pdfplumber, python-docx
+- **File Parsing**: PyPDF2, pdfplumber, python-docx
-***Visualization***: Plotly, Matplotlib, Seaborn
+- **Visualization**: Plotly, Matplotlib, Seaborn
-***Database***: SQLAlchemy (SQLite) or PyMongo (MongoDB)
+- **Database**: SQLAlchemy (SQLite) or PyMongo (MongoDB)
-***RAG***: ChromaDB or FAISS with LangChain
+- **RAG**: ChromaDB or FAISS with LangChain
-***AI Enhancement***: OpenAI API for advanced features
+- **AI Enhancement**: OpenAI API for advanced features

-### Limitations
+## Limitations

 While the ATS Resume Scoring System is powerful, it has some limitations:

-***Format Dependency***: Works best with standard resume formats; creative or non-traditional formats may not parse as accurately.
+1. **Format Dependency**: Works best with standard resume formats; creative or non-traditional formats may not parse as accurately.

-***Industry Specificity***: Provides general industry benchmarks but may not capture nuances of specialized fields.
+2. **Industry Specificity**: Provides general industry benchmarks but may not capture nuances of specialized fields.

-***Context Understanding***: Cannot assess the quality or impact of achievements, only their presence.
+3. **Context Understanding**: Cannot assess the quality or impact of achievements, only their presence.

-***Cultural Fit***: Does not evaluate soft skills or cultural alignment with companies.
+4. **Cultural Fit**: Does not evaluate soft skills or cultural alignment with companies.

-***Language Support***: Currently optimized for English resumes; other languages may have reduced accuracy.
+5. **Language Support**: Currently optimized for English resumes; other languages may have reduced accuracy.

+## Contributing

+We welcome contributions to improve the ATS Resume Scoring System!
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+### Development Guidelines

+- Follow PEP 8 style guidelines
+- Write comprehensive tests for new features
+- Update documentation as needed
+- Ensure all tests pass before submitting

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- The spaCy team for the excellent NLP library
+- Streamlit for the intuitive web framework
+- The open-source community for various parsing and visualization tools